adampgiles/CI_PP2_BM/README.md

 | Submission form was submitting blank data through emailjs.                   | Removed ".value" when setting parameter values.                                                                                          |
 | EmailJS sending empty loopData.                                              | Assigned to ID value.                                                                                                                    |
 | Submission-input-block not showing.                                          | Added missing div closing tag to information-window.                                                                                     |

+### Known Issue
+I would have liked to have added validation to the Import Loop textbox.
+Currently the user can type anything into the textbox and click the Import Loop button.
+Although this does not break any features, I would like to have an error message appear informing the user that the text is not valid Loop Data.
+I intend to add validation to this using "Regular Expressions", once I improve my knowledge of the topic.

 ## Deployment